Outlaws (band): Early years (1967–1974)

-In 1971 Henry Paul, a singer and guitarist who was born and raised in Hurley, New York but spent his later teen years in the Tampa area, returned from a stay in Greenwich Village NYC to form Sienna, which was more of a country rock outfit.
+In 1971 Henry Paul, a singer and guitarist who was born and raised in Hurley, New York, but spent his later teen years in the Tampa area, returned from a stay in Greenwich Village, New York City, to form Sienna, which was more of a country rock outfit.
 He was joined by Monte Yoho and Frank O'Keefe.
-In 1972, Hughie Thomasson returned from a brief spell in New York where he had been backing folksinger Milton Carroll, joined up with Paul, Yoho and O'Keefe and Sienna became the reborn Outlaws.
+In 1972, Hughie Thomasson returned from a brief spell in New York, how where he had been backing folksinger Milton Carroll, joined up with Paul, Yoho and O'Keefe and Sienna became the reborn Outlaws.

-Billy Jones, who would sometimes show up to jam with the group on organ in 1971, returned from a stint in Boulder, Colorado in 1973 and switched to guitar, giving birth to the band's first infamous guitar trio later dubbed "The Florida Guitar Army".
+Billy Jones, who would sometimes show up to jam with the group on organ in 1971, returned from a stint in Boulder, Colorado, in 1973 and switched to guitar, giving birth to the band's first infamous guitar trio later dubbed "The Florida Guitar Army".
 O'Keefe left the group temporarily in 1973–74.
 Thomas "Buzzy" Meekins and another bassist named Rick Birkbeck stood in until he was able to return.

 In 1974 Charlie Brusco signed on as manager for Outlaws.
-Alan Walden (brother of Capricorn Records founder Phil Walden) was told of the group by Lynyrd Skynyrd frontman Ronnie Van Zant and he joined forces with Brusco as co-manager.
+Alan Walden (brother of Capricorn Records founder Phil Walden) was told of the group by Lynyrd Skynyrd frontman Ronnie Van Zant, and he joined forces with Brusco as co-manager.

 The band was the first act signed to Arista Records under Clive Davis.
 Davis was in the audience at a show in 1974 where the band was opening for Lynyrd Skynyrd in Columbus, Georgia.
 On the way to the stage for Lynyrd Skynyrd's set, lead vocalist Ronnie Van Zant said to Clive Davis, who was with Charlie Brusco, "If you don't sign Outlaws, you're the dumbest music person I've ever met—and I know you're not."